friedow/centerpiece/README.md

 - [ ] nix build cache for this repo
 - [ ] nix module to configure systemd services and install app
+- [ ] use a gif instead of a png to showcase app in readme

 ### Repository Structure